METAPHOR, ANALOGY, MODEL

-According to Aristotle, metaphor is the most efficient persuasive instrument of ordinary discourse.
-From the perspective of an anti-rhetorical theory of argumentation, metaphor is abundantly misleading.
-But metaphor is also a powerful cognitive tool for building representations, and better understanding complex situations.
-Metaphor applies the language of a model, i.e. the Resource domain (the metaphorical term) to an actual situation, the Problematic domain to which belongs the (sometimes missing) metaphorized term, S. Structural Analogy.
+Metaphor can be a powerful cognitive tool for building a representation of the most complex situation.
+Metaphor applies the language of a model, i.e. the Resource domain (the metaphorical term) to an actual situation, the Problematic domain, to which belongs the (sometimes missing) metaphorized term, see Structural analogy.

-1. Metaphor put on trial
+1. Metaphor on trial

 2. Metaphor, the ultimate weapon of persuasion?

-So, refined language is the most effective tool of persuasion.
+Fine language, then, is the most effective tool of persuasion.
 Persuasion by emotion (pathos) and image (ethos) is produced, orally, by the “oratorical action”; in writing, by the stylistic arrangement of facts, “because speeches of the written or literary kind owe more to their diction than to their thought” (1404a15; p.
 401).
-Metaphor is the supreme tool of written discourse “both in poetry and in prose”; it “gives style clearness, charm and distinction as nothing else can” (1405a1-10; RR, p.
+Metaphor [1] is the supreme tool of written discourse “both in poetry and in prose”; it “gives style clearness, charm and distinction as nothing else can” (1405a1-10; RR, p.
 405).
 The conclusion is clear: metaphor is the ultimate weapon of persuasion, defined as the art of “[hiding one’s] purpose successfully” (1404b20; RR, p.
 403), and charming the audience, S. Logos, Ethos, Pathos.

-3. Metaphor and interpretative cooperation
+3. Metaphor and interpretive cooperation

-This analysis assumes that the non-argumentative metaphorical language, or the non-elliptic syllogism would be transparent, or less complex than the metaphorical language, and that their direct interpretation would not require the same degree of cooperation from the audience, which is not self-evident.
+This analysis assumes that the non-argumentative metaphorical language, or the non-elliptical syllogism would be transparent, or less complex than the metaphorical language, and that their direct interpretation would not require the same degree of cooperation from the audience, which is not self-evident.

 4. Metaphor as analogy